OpenNMT/Tokenizer/docs/options.md

 A++ ++B
 ```

-Note: this option is not compatible with `spacer_annotate`, since `spacer_annotate` is replacing these characters by a marker.
+Note: this option makes the tokenized output reversible so `joiner_annotate` or `spacer_annotate` should not be used.

 ## Case annotation